Gibranium/Gibranium.github.io/README.md

 - Clear communication and exposition of complex findings

 ## Resources
-Here are my publicly available files:
+Here are you can find both examples visualizations and jupyter notebooks of what I worked on until now:
 - 📂 [**Maps Folder**](https://gibranium.github.io/maps/)
 - 📂 [**Others Viz Folder**](https://gibranium.github.io/others/)